Dawn Butler: First term (2005–2010)

-Butler first sought selection to be a Labour parliamentary candidate in Hackney South and Shoreditch, where she featured on an all-women shortlist but was unsuccessful.
+Butler first sought selection to be a Labour parliamentary candidate in Hackney South and Shoreditch but was unsuccessful.
 Butler put herself forward for selection for West Ham in 2005 but was not selected.
 Following the retirement of Paul Boateng to become British High Commissioner to South Africa, she was selected as the Labour candidate in Brent South and retained the seat for her party at the 2005 general election with a majority of 11,326.
 She was the third black woman to become a British MP after Diane Abbott and Oona King.

-Interest in youth services continued as one of her main interests in Parliament.
+Interest in youth services continued as one of her main interests in parliament.
 On 24 October 2006, she was appointed chair of the All Party Parliamentary Group on Youth Affairs, and she is an honorary vice president of the British Youth Council.
 After Gordon Brown became prime minister in June 2007, Butler was made one of the Labour Party's six vice chairs, with particular responsibility for youth issues.

 In 2006, Butler voted against investigations into the Iraq War.
 She subsequently voted against investigations a further six times up until 2016.
 She explained that this was because she believed that it would be wrong to hold investigations "while we still had troops in Iraq ...
 If you held an inquiry while the troops were still out there doing their best to fight for the country, it would have been soul-destroying for them."

 She was appointed to the Select Committee on the Modernisation of the House of Commons shortly after her election, and served on standing committees.
-In November 2007 she was appointed to the Children & Families Select Committee.
+In November 2007 she was appointed to the Children, Schools and Families Committee.
 Earlier (in November 2005), she had been promoted to Parliamentary Private Secretary to the health minister Jane Kennedy, but decided to stand down from this post in early 2006.

-She was promoted to Assistant Whip on 12 September 2008.
+She was promoted to assistant whip on 12 September 2008.